Rohit-Dubey214/Restaurant-Website-/README.md

 Author - Rohit Dubey<br><br>
 Welcome to the README file for the Restaurant Website project.<br><br>
 Description<br><br>
 This project is a website for our restaurant, designed to showcase our menu, location, and other relevant information.
-It provides an easy way for customers to view our offerings, make reservations, and find our contact details.
+It provides an easy way for customers to view our offerings, make reservations, and find our contact details.<br><br>
+Technologies Used<br><br>
+HTML5<br>
+CSS3<br>
+Bootstrap